HosseinRouhi79/HosseinRouhi79/README.md

 # 💫 About Me:
-Hi there wave<br><br>I'm Hossein, a PHP developer with 2 years of experience in creating dynamic web applications using PHP, HTML, CSS, JavaScript, and MySQL.
-I've worked on diverse projects, including e-commerce websites and CMS, and possess a strong understanding of software development methodologies.
-I'm always eager to learn new technologies and collaborate with cross-functional teams to deliver high-quality work.<br><br>🌱 I’m currently learning Go
+Hi there wave<br><br>As a Golang developer, I have honed my skills in developing high-performance, concurrent applications.
+My experience spans across various projects, where I've successfully designed and implemented APIs, microservices, and other backend systems that require low latency and high throughput.
+My interest in data engineering has led me to work on projects involving data pipelines, ETL processes, and big data technologies.<br><br>🌱 I’m currently learning Go

 ## 🌐 Socials: